mir-group/flare/README.md

 The tutorial takes a few minutes to run on a normal desktop computer or laptop (excluding installation time).

 ## Installation guide
-The easiest way to install is with pip:
+The easiest way to install is with pip.
+Just run the following command:
 ```
 pip install flare_pp
 ```